 Let's Talk About STEM

 Berkeley Lab staff are volunteering to share their experiences in STEM with students and classrooms.

-For 2022, we will be offering the following activities:
+For 2023, we will be offering the following activities:

 You don’t have to wait until it’s dark to look at the stars!
 Take students on a tour through space using Stellarium, a free open source planetarium program.
 Explore constellations, the birth and death of stars, and the mysteries of the expanding universe.
 Talk with Berkeley Lab astrophysicists about the latest on what we know about the universe and what’s left to discover!